 - W. L. Gore & Associates, Inc., was founded January 1, 1958, in Newark, Delaware, by Wilbert L. (Bill) and Genevieve (Vieve) Gore.

-- Today, with more than $3 billion in annual revenues, the enterprise is privately owned.
-Our approximately 9,500 employees (called Associates) worldwide are also part owners of the enterprise through the Associate stock plan.
+- Today, with $3.8 billion in annual revenues, the enterprise is privately owned.
+Our more than 11,000 employees (called Associates) worldwide are also part owners of the enterprise through the Associate stock ownership plan.
 Gore prefers this private ownership and believes this reinforces a key element of its culture to “take a long-term view” when assessing business situations.

-- Gore is one of the 200 largest privately held U.S. companies.
+- Gore has been recognized by Forbes as one of the 200 largest privately-held U.S. companies.

 - By using proprietary technologies with the versatile polymer polytetrafluoroethylene (PTFE), Gore has created numerous products for medical implants; fabric laminates; and cable, filtration, sealant, membrane, venting and fibre technologies for diverse industries.

-- Gore has been granted more than 2,000 patents worldwide in a wide range of fields, including electronics, medical devices and polymer processing.
+- Gore has more than 3,400 unique inventions worldwide in a wide range of fields, including electronics, medical devices and polymer processing.

 - Gore has offices in more than 25 countries, with manufacturing operations in the U.S., Germany, the UK, China and Japan.

 Founders Bill and Vieve Gore started W. L. Gore & Associates in the basement of their home in 1958.
 The company initially served the electronic products market.
 Gore has achieved long-term success at translating dreams into tangible, valuable realities for customers and communities around the world.